inferablehq/inferable/connectors/trpc/README.md

 });
 ```

-## Notes
+## Technical Details

-- Preserve Middleware: All your existing tRPC middleware continues to work
-- Type Safety: Maintains full type safety through your tRPC router
-- Selective Exposure: Only procedures marked with meta({ inferable: true }) are exposed
-- Custom Descriptions: Add descriptions to help guide the AI through meta({ description: "..." })
+The plugin does two things:

+1. It adds a `meta` field to the procedures with `{ inferable: { enabled: true } }`.
+This is used to identify the procedures that should be exposed as Inferable functions.
+2. It adds a `ctx` field to the tRPC procedure so you can validate the context that's passed by Inferable in your down stream procedures or middleware.

+- This allows you model [human in the loop](https://docs.inferable.ai/pages/human-in-the-loop) workflows where you can fire off a approval request to a human before the function is run.
+- It also allows you to handle [end-user authentication](https://docs.inferable.ai/pages/end-user-authentication) in your tRPC procedures.
+- For more information on the context object, see the [context documentation](https://docs.inferable.ai/pages/context).

 ## Documentation

-Inferable documentation contains all the information you need to get started with Inferable.
+[Inferable documentation](https://docs.inferable.ai) contains all the information you need to get started with Inferable.

 ## Support